DevHyeon0312/BottomDrawerDemo/README.md

 })
 ```
 # BottomSheet State
-- STATE_COLLAPSED : BottomSheet가 축소되었음 (peek 높이만큼은 보여짐)
-- STATE_EXPANDED : BottomSheet가 최대 높이까지 완전히 확장되고 BottomSheet의 모든 내용이 표시됨
-- STATE_DRAGGING : BottomSheet가 위쪽 또는 아래쪽 방향으로 끌고 있음
-- STATE_SETTLING : BottomSheet가 최대 높이 또는 peek 높이로 정착 중
-- STATE_HIDDEN : BottomSheet가 숨겨져 있음
+#### 1️⃣ STATE_COLLAPSED
+This state indicates that the BottomSheet is collapsed.

+#### 2️⃣ STATE_EXPANDED
+This state indicates that the BottomSheet is fully expanded to its maximum height and all the content of the BottomSheet is visible.

+#### 3️⃣ STATE_DRAGGING
+This state indicates that the BottomSheet is dragging either in the upward direction or in the downward direction.

+#### 4️⃣ STATE_SETTLING
+This state indicates that the BottomSheet is settling either to the max height or to the peek height.

+#### 5️⃣ STATE_HIDDEN
+This state indicates that the BottomSheet is hidden

 # Builder Methods
+### 🔴 Must 🟠 Sometimes Fource 🟢 Select

+🔴 Begin(activity).
-- a.
-Begin(activity)                  : begin
+begin
+🟠 hide(boolean)
-- b. hide(boolean)                    : If you type true, you cannot return the fragment if it disappears from the screen.
+If you type true, you cannot return the fragment if it disappears from the screen.
+🟢 peekHeight(int)
-- c. peekHeight(int)                  : Sets the height shown on the screen without being hidden (if the height is 30dp, enter 30).
+Sets the height shown on the screen without being hidden (if the height is 30dp, enter 30).
+🟢 addTitle(fragment)
-- d. addTitle(fragment)               : Generally, this is a fragment that corresponds to the title you want to show at the top.
+Generally, this is a fragment that corresponds to the title you want to show at the top.
+🟢 addContents(fragment)
-- e. addContents(fragment)            : Fragment corresponding to contents that are usually hidden and appear.
+Fragment corresponding to contents that are usually hidden and appear.
+🟢 titleMargin(int,int,int,int)
-- f. titleMargin(int,int,int,int)     : If you want to apply the margin to the title fragment, pass dp in order (left, top, right, bottom).
+If you want to apply the margin to the title fragment, pass dp in order (left, top, right, bottom).
 (30 dp = 30 delivered)
+🟢 contentsMargin(int,int,int,int)
-- g. contentsMargin(int,int,int,int)  : If you want to apply the margin to the contents fragment, pass the dp in order (left, top, right, bottom).
+If you want to apply the margin to the contents fragment, pass the dp in order (left, top, right, bottom).
 (30 dp = 30 delivered)
+🟢 addCallback(callback)
+🟢 hidden(isHidden)
+🔴 commit()
-- h. commit()                         : commit
+commit

 # License